AVENUE FOR THE ARTS

 It was a lot of fun what we were doing in the heyday—we were trying things that were outlandish.
 We took white Hanes T-shirts, and sewed bands of fabric on the front and then laid them out on the floor of our loft building and spatter-painted them.
 Then, we washed them, so they got tattered.
 I’ve told this story a million times.
 The merchandiser at Saks bought these and had reordered more.
 Meanwhile, the manager had been on vacation.
 She came back riding up the escalator, and right there, front and center, was that ratty T-shirt on the mannequin.
 She went marching into the buyer’s office, ‘Get those rags off my selling floor!’
 And the buyer said, ‘That's our best-selling item right now….’
 So, that's a fun story.
 Yeah, we just did outlandish stuff.
 Bergdorf Goodman was our big customer—because it was so unusual—it didn't look like anything else in Bergdorf.
 Most of it was rebuilt used clothing.
 I think they call that “upcycling” now, but you were doing it way back when.
 I just discovered that, well it was a lot easier to take a shirt and save the button placket and the buttons and the collar and sew something new around it.
 The collar and placket are what take all the time and cost all the money.
 We would shop all the salvation armies and goodwill stores in the New York area.
 The more successful we were, the more we needed these things.
 We found a company in Boston that had bales of white cotton men's shirts—perfect for us, because we could dye them, silk screen and roller print them.
 That was also around the time that all the street artists were active in New York probably in that same Soho area, like Keith Haring, right?
 Yeah, that was cool time to be there.
 I'm grateful to have had that time there.

 What was your first art experience like…what hooked you into making art?
 Well, when I was a kid, I liked—not necessarily drawing things—but I made maps.
 I was really intrigued with architecture, so I would design houses and schools and buildings.
 This would have been 5th or 6th grade, maybe, and there was an art supply store in Grand Rapids.
 There was only one place to go—Anderson Art Supply store on Ottawa.
 I would go in there drooling over colored pencils and paints.
 I was intrigued by colors, especially.
 My mother called me a ‘musser,’ because she said I was always mixing things together.
 I would get modeling clay for Christmas and take some yellow, some blue, and massage it all together, just see what color I can come up with.
 We didn't have much money, so I couldn't ever indulge in the stuff heavy duty.
 That led me into architecture.
-My freshman year, I started as an architect, and I never thought of myself as an artist until probably the show as MASS MoCA.
+My freshman year, I started as an architect, and I never thought of myself as an artist until probably the show at MASS MoCA.

 What does your workday look like—do you work all day?
 Off and on.
 I can't stay on one task for very long.
 My pattern is to have stations around the house.
 This is station #1 here.
 That's where the work actually gets done.
 I move from there to folding clothes, and then I go outside and work in the garden.
 I wash some dishes.
 I go to my TV chairs—we watch a lot of tennis.
 If it's not tennis, then it's Bloomberg because I’m still intrigued by the stock market.
 I post things on social media in the morning—I post the map image every morning.

 Oh yeah, there’s the paint process.
 Each day, I mix today's paint.
 You see each of these bottles in the tray has a date on it and they’re lined up, sequentially.
 Tomorrow, what I will do is open up this bottle and mix in color from the prior day.
-So, that I get a gradient of color, and that unifies things.
+I get a gradient of color, and that unifies things.
 Then, there is a card in the deck that asks me to put a new bottle of paint in.
 These bottles on the side here are all lined up in ‘the waiting room.’

 When I was in New York last year sometime, I found this great store that sells dry pigments.
 It was like a wonderland…this whole store…I bought their sample set of basic colors.
 I'm sort of teaching myself how to use them—I don't like standard learning.
 I thought, I'm just gonna buy these pigments and mix them with water—well, they don't mix with water.
 It's like they’re allergic to water.
 Now, I’m reading about egg glair and that process.
 That’s a medium that you can use with dry pigments, and that did work.